portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

 6. Now if the extension 103 has a call, then 101 or 102 can silence monitor 103 by dial "**888\*103**"
 7. During silence monitoring, the 101 or 102 can press DTMF 2 to whisper, press 3 to barge-in, and press 4 to barge-break the 103's call
 8. The 101 or 102 can dial "**888\*103\*1**" or  "**888\*103**"  directly to silence monitoring;  By dial "**888\*103\*2**" to whisper 103, dial "**888\*103\*3**" directly to barge-in, and dial "**888\*103\*4**" directly to barge-break the 103's call.

+#### Exclusive Agent

+In some scenarios, for the special industry callers of contact center, we will need the special agents who have rich special industry knowledges and skills to serve the them.

+PortSIP PBX provides the "**Exclusive Agent**" feature allow set up one or more agents from the queue  as "**Exclusive Agent**" for the special callers, once the call comes from these callers, the queue will distributes the call to the **exclusive agent** give highest priority if the agent is idle, of course if all exclusive agent are busy / sign out, the call will be distributed to other agents.

+- Click the menu **"CTI > Exclusive Agent"**, click the "**Add**" button

+- Enter the friendly text for describe this exclusive agent purpose

+- Caller number, enter the caller number which will be assign the exclusive agent for it.
+Once the call comes from this number, the call will be distribute to the exclusive agent with highest priority.

+  You can add more caller numbers by click the "**Add**" button.

+- Call Queue: choose the queue member from the queues for set up as exclusive agent

+**Note: if the call is not comes from the specified caller numbers, the exclusive agent  works as the normal agent.**

+#### VIP List

+PortSIP PBX provides the VIP Caller feature, make VIP customers feel special when trying to connect PortSIP PBX contact center.
+When the VIP call was determined,  the queue always give the top priority to the caller and pushed on top of the queue.

+- Click the menu **"CTI > VIP List"**, click the "**Add**" button
+- Enter the VIP customer phone number
+- Enter the friendly text for describe this VIP caller
+- Set up how long of the the VIP number validity
+- Enabled: turn on/off

+**Note: the VIP list is global validity for all queues**

+#### Harass Numbers